Ishika63/Data-Science-Salary-Prediction-Regression/README.md

 10. **company_location**: The country of the employer's main office or contracting branch.

+11. **company_size** : The median number of people that worked for the company during the year.

+12. **Updated_Job_Title** :  Updated version of the job title for certain entries in the dataset.

 ## Project Structure:
 The project directory is organized as follows: